 A student's eligibility for financial aid is determined by the U.S. Department of Education from information provided on the Free Application for Federal Student Aid (FAFSA), which is often referred to as the need analysis document.
-A need analysis is a systematic method of measuring the ability of the student to pay for educational costs, and student's eligibility to receive funds from federal, state, institutional, and/or other financial aid programs.
+A need analysis is a systematic method of measuring a student's ability to pay for educational costs, and the student's eligibility to receive funds from federal, state, institutional, and/or other financial aid programs.